Perpetual-Labs/SWT_notes/Tools/OWBO.md

 -   Basic editing of named classes, properties and standard literals (string, integer, float)
 -   Supports class subsumption and property domains and ranges

-Requires .ttl (Turtle) files, ratrher than .owl
+Requires .ttl (Turtle) files, rather than .owl
 Just save as Turtle syntax in [[Protege]], then manually change the extension